alessandro-betti/see/videomotion/README.md

-# ECML 2018
+# TNNLS
 This folder contains the source code used to run the experiments of the paper.

-Scripts and data to reproduce these experiments are in the [ecml2018](ecml2018) folder.
+Scripts and data to reproduce these experiments are in the [tnnls](tnnls) folder.

 # vprocessor
 The main file is vprocessor.py that depends on [TensorFlow](https://www.tensorflow.org)